senorale/BLS-Documentation/README.md

 # Documentation what I learned about engaging with the BLS API for Occupational Employment Statistics (OES)

+## For any other person wanting to engange with the The BLS Public Data API but has come across this: “The BLS Public Data API requires users to know the series ID to request data.
+We do not currently have a catalogue of series IDs, but all BLS series IDs follow a similar format.”
+This is what I have scrapped together

 ## Table of Contents
 1. Basic Request Structure
 2. Series ID Format